aci-ref/facilitation_leading_practices/introduction.md

 *[Appendix](../appendix)* with supplementary materials that are referred to within the chapters.

-Importantly, the best practices established in this documentation are meant to be continually revised, leveraging perspectives not only from the institutions contributing to the ACI-REF project but also from the increasing number of institutions implementing facilitation practices.
+Importantly, the leading practices established in this documentation are meant to be continually revised, leveraging perspectives not only from the institutions contributing to the ACI-REF project but also from the increasing number of institutions implementing facilitation practices.